 Challenges of Withdrawal Rates

 In 2013, Morningstar published a report entitled “Low Bond Yields and Safe Portfolio Withdrawal Rates.”
-Its goal was to look at the impact historically low bond yields would have on the success rates of different withdrawal rate strategies.
+Its goal was to examine the impact of historically low bond yields on the success rates of different withdrawal rate strategies.
 Morningstar concluded that withdrawal rates would need to be significantly lower than 4% to have a high probability of success.

 Fixed index annuities (FIAs) may be one potential solution to address lower withdrawal rates.
-FIAs, and annuities in general, can potentially provide more guaranteed income when compared to a pure withdrawal rate strategy.
+FIAs and annuities generally can provide more guaranteed income than a pure withdrawal rate strategy.